Everest Base Camp Trek

 Useful information and guidance relevant to EBC Trek:

-Everest Base Camp Trek Difficulty levels
+Everest Base Camp Trek Difficulty levels:

 TREKKING AT HIGH ALTITUDES (over 3500m)

 This trip includes strenuous trekking at altitudes of over 3500m.
 For us altitude is a very serious issue, a result that has kept our records clean making us one of the best adventure operators in Nepal for over 30 years of operating treks in the region.
-Our trekking guests must be in great health and have high fitness levels to attempt this trip, as well as be committed to train to ensure you are suitably physically prepared for the tough challenges that go above 4500m.
+Our trekking guests must be in great health and have high fitness levels to attempt this trip, as well as be committed to training to ensure you are suitably physically prepared for the tough challenges that go above 4500m.

 When you travel with a group you will find much camaraderie and all the fun and also there’s bound to be some of the frustrations of traveling in a group.
-Your groupmates will probably come from all corners of the world and you will come across a range of age groups too.
+Your group mates will probably come from all corners of the world and you will come across a range of age groups too.
 We ask you to be understanding of the various needs and preferences of your group - patience with your fellow travelers is sometimes required for the benefit of everyone's travel experience.
 Remember too that you have responsibilities to the group.
 If you are requested to be at a place at a certain time, ensure you’re on time without keeping the rest of the group waiting.
-Experience has taught us often that the very best trips we operate are those where the chemistry within the group work well - this simply requires a ‘give a little take a little’ attitude effort on your part.
-For privacy reasons, we are unable to provide you with contact details and any personal information about your fellow travelers booked on your trip prior to departure.
+Everest Base Camp trek experience has taught us often that the very best trips we operate are those where the chemistry within the group works well - this simply requires a ‘give a little take a little’ attitude effort on your part.
+For privacy reasons, we are unable to provide you with contact details and any personal information about your fellow travelers booked on your trip before departure.

-Travel Insurance
+Travel Insurance:

 At Unique Adventure International, we always go the mile to ensure our trekking guests get the best experiences of the trip with maximum comfort and safety on a ratio that goes beyond the cost that we charge for the trip.
-We provide a ‘no frills’ price with breakdowns to make sure our clients are getting the best for a cost that goes beyond all expectations.
+We provide a ‘no frills’ price with breakdowns to make sure our clients are getting the best cost that goes beyond all expectations.

 Your twelve nights on the trek are spent in lodges (teahouses) and the three nights in Kathmandu are in a comfortable hotel.
 In Kathmandu, we usually stay at the Hotel Yambu, a 3-star hotel located within walking distance of the Thamel district.
-All rooms have en suite facilities and there is a restaurant, a bar and an outdoor courtyard.
+All rooms have ensuite facilities and there is a restaurant, a bar, and an outdoor courtyard.
 Complimentary Wi-Fi is available in the hotel lobby and Wi-Fi throughout.
 A Unique Adventure International representative will usually be available daily in the mornings and evenings.

 The teahouses we use are basic but adequate and cozy; please be realistic about what to expect in the mountains.
-The hub of the teahouse is the dining room, usually decorated with colourful traditional rugs, sometimes with a stove or heater (some lodges charge a fee to put the heater on!).
-Most teahouses sell snacks and other essentials such as tissues, soap and toilet paper.
+The hub of the teahouse is the dining room, usually decorated with colorful traditional rugs, sometimes with a stove or heater (some lodges charge a fee to put the heater on!).
+Most teahouses sell snacks and other essentials such as tissues, soap, and toilet paper.
 Almost all lodges have electricity but it is not wholly reliable and lighting may not be bright enough to read by – a torch is essential.
 Electrical charging facilities are generally available only in the dining room (charged at approx. Rs 150 - 350 per hour per device).
 Many of the lodges use solar power so sometimes there is not enough electricity for charging.
-Many lodges have Wi-Fi these days – in some areas it works well but in others, it is slow and unreliable.
+Many lodges have Wi-Fi these days – in some areas, it works well but in others, it is slow and unreliable.

 We book twin-share bedrooms throughout this trek.
-Beds with foam mattresses, bedsheets and a pillow are provided.
+Beds with foam mattresses, bedsheets, and a pillow are provided.
 Bedrooms are unheated and can get cold at night, especially if you’re doing a trek in December; so you will need to bring or hire a sleeping bag.

 Most lodges have only one or two basic toilets and sometimes these are located outside the main lodge building.
-Toilets are usually Asian ’squat’ style; although many lodges have now installed ‘western style’ seated ones.
+Toilets are usually Asian ’squat’ style; although many lodges have now installed ‘Western-style’ seated ones.
 Toilet paper is not provided so you should bring your own or buy it locally (please dispose of it in the bin provided – do not put it in the bowl).
 If there is no flush handle, there should be a container of water to pour down – if it is empty (or frozen) please either refill it or ask the lodge to.

 As a general rule, the higher the altitude you go to, the more basic the lodges and the more expensive food and services become.
 We reckon this is what adventure is all about!

 Breakfast is included throughout the trip.
-In the teahouses, breakfast will generally comprise a choice of bread (a slice of toast, chapatti, or Tibetan bread), a choice of egg (boiled, fried or omelet), and a choice between either muesli or porridge each day.
+In the teahouses, breakfast will generally comprise a choice of bread (a slice of toast, chapati, or Tibetan bread), a choice of egg (boiled, fried, or omelet), and a choice between either muesli or porridge each day.
 Hot tea/coffee will also be served.
 On specific days, there will not be a choice for breakfast and either a trekkers breakfast (egg, hash brown, baked beans, and toast) or a pancake with jam/honey will be served - these options are not available in all teahouses and so we have only included them in locations where they can be guaranteed.

 Lunch will be taken at a teahouse en route - sometimes one of your guides will go ahead with the group's order to make it more expedient.
 Dinner will be in the same teahouse that you sleep at (this is custom in Nepal as teahouses base their room rate on it).

-Although most lodges have almost the same menus, they are reasonably extensive and offer a varied selection, ranging from traditional Nepalese DhalBhat to pizza and apple pie.
+Although most lodges have almost the same menus, they are reasonably extensive and offer a varied selection, ranging from traditional Nepalese Dal Bhat to pizza and apple pie.
 Dhal bhat is the staple diet in Nepal and comes in many different forms but generally comprises some curried lentil dhal and meat or vegetables, some rice, and a pickle/chutney.
 Another popular snack is momos; a type of Nepalese dumpling, fried or steamed, filled with meat or vegetables.

-Although meat is available in the teahouses, we advise against eating it on EBC trek.
+Although meat is available in the teahouses, we advise against eating it on the EBC trek.
 The meat has often been carried in the heat from lower altitudes for several days before reaching the lodges and can cause stomach upsets or illness.
 Germs can also be spread by handling dirty money - we recommend that you use a hand sanitizer always.

-If you have a gluten-free diet, then we strongly recommend you bring some extra food and snacks with you to supplement the food on trek as there will be little variety available for you, particularly for breakfast.
+If you have a gluten-free diet, then we strongly recommend you bring some extra food and snacks with you to supplement the food on the trek as there will be little variety available for you, particularly for breakfast.
 Even many of the soups are powdered and contain gluten.
 Gluten-free breakfast options will be limited to vegetable fried rice and a choice of egg, and on specific days only, a trekker’s breakfast (without the toast / with an extra egg) will be served.
 Breakfast options for vegans will be limited to a choice of muesli/porridge with water each day, and on specific days only, a trekkers breakfast (without the egg), or vegetable fried rice will be served.
 If you are lactose intolerant as opposed to vegan then the same will apply although you will also have a choice of egg each day.
 If you buy imported food and drink whilst on the trek you will spend more than the suggested amount.

 ALCOHOL & CAFFEINE: